mehtavishwa30/intro-to-sway/README.md

 The first variable we have stored is `item_counter`, a number initialized to 0.
 You can use this counter to track the total number of items listed.

-#### StorageMap
-A StorageMap is a special type that allows you to save key-value pairs inside a storage block.
+8. **StorageMap**: A StorageMap is a special type that allows you to save key-value pairs inside a storage block.

 To define a storage map, you must specify the type for the key and value.
 For example, below, the type for the key is `u64`, and the type for the value is an `Item` struct.